de-layer/de/README.md

 ## License

-This project is licensed under the MIT license.
+This project is based on https://github.com/ethereum/go-ethereum.
+All additions made by the De Layer team are licensed on GNU GPL 3.0.
 Feel free to review the license terms and contribute to the repository.

 ---